FAQs

 Will you serve food?

 Yes, there is complimentary food!
 Complimentary coffee and donuts will be provided in the morning and complimentary lunch and dinner will be provided by caterers and food trucks.
 Specific information on food options will be available closer to the date of the event.
+If you have specific dietary needs or allergies you should plan to bring your own meals and/or there is a cafe at the airport with a broad range of options or restaurants within a short drive.

 Will there be networking?

 There will be organized networking hours to connect with industry, academics, and project teams.
 There will also be numerous breaks, meals, and other opportunities to meet and share ideas.
+Sunday morning is dedicated to space, launch, and propulsion company networking.

 I am a vendor/supplier to the community